Check in starts on 4/28/2023 at 4:00 PM

 Training is held at Luke’s Landing, located on Route 97 in Minisink, NY, just North of Barryville, NY.
-Registration is from 4 till 9pm on Friday April 30th and continues at 7:30am on Saturday.
-Training gets started at 8 am Saturday and ends Sunday afternoon, May 1st.
+Registration is from 4 till 9pm on Friday, April 28th and resumes at 7:30am on Saturday.
+Training gets started at 8 am Saturday and ends Sunday afternoon, April 30th.

 No matter when you’re reading this, it’ll soon be time again for the 2023 Spring Training!
 Arrive as early as 5 pm Friday through to Saturday morning at 8 am.
 Training sessions begin Saturday morning 8 am until Sunday afternoon.

 Dues for new members cover their first two years.
 They are $60 for a single membership and $120 for a family membership (for the first two years).
 Returning members pay $30 for a single membership and $60 for a family membership (we’ve held the fee at this same rate for many years now).

 Reminder: If you haven’t already, make arrangements to update your First Aid and CPR certifications annually.
 Stay current.
 If you’d like to learn more about a variety of additional training opportunities including WFA, WFR, Advanced Swiftwater Training, EMT, Outdoor Emergency Care, and others, just contact us.

 2023 Spring Training Details

-Required Equipment: To participate in the water-based training stations, all participants must wear a serviceable, properly fitted life preserver (PFD) and helmet.
+Required Equipment: To participate in the water-based training stations, all participants must wear a serviceable, properly fitted personal floatation device (PFD) and helmet.
 Most classes will require a throw bag and paddle.
-In addition, students must be wearing appropriate cold-water clothing and equipment, including a wet or drysuit.
+In addition, students must be wearing appropriate cold-water clothing and equipment, including a wet or dry suit.
 A limited amount of equipment may be available to borrow, and wet suits may be rented from KC Canoes Adventure Center.

 See the map below for locations of the wet stations along with the daily schedule.
 On Saturday afternoon and Sunday morning, participants should expect to be in the water for extended periods of time.
 Dry stations on Saturday morning will be located in the lower field or near the command tent.